[jj-ngg-jquery-slider gallery=17 width=800 height=530]

 THE CITY OF PEEKSKILL AREA, boasts of a number of popular parks, recreational areas and hiking areas, including:

-THE CITY OF PEEKSKILL boasts of a number of popular parks including Depew Park (located inside Blue Mountain Reservation with an entrance on Welcher Avenue).
-Hiking, horseback riding, ball playing, boating, playing tennis, and other activities are just some of the highlights here (visit www.cityofpeekskill.com for details and other information).
+- Depew Park – adjacent to Blue Mountain Reservation with an entrance on Welcher Avenue.
+Depew offers hiking, horseback riding, ball playing, boating, tennis, and other activities.
+Visit cityofpeekskill.com for details and other information.

 THE TOWN OF CORTLANDT contains approximately one dozen town parks.
+Visit www.townofcortlandt.com for a complete list of parks and Town of Cortlandt information.
 Some of the most popular include:

-Charles J. Cook Recreational Center contains lakes for fishing, picnic grounds, playgrounds, tennis, and a swimming pool, among other facilities and activities.
+- Charles J. Cook Recreational Center – Contains lakes for fishing, picnic grounds, playgrounds, tennis, and a swimming pool, among other facilities and activities.

-Muriel H. Morabito Community Center offers a marina, trails, playground and swimming pool.
+- Muriel H. Morabito Community Center – Offers a marina, trails, playground and swimming pool.

 NEW YORK STATE PARKS: